Young Scholars Program in Discrete Mathematics

-Approximately thirty high school students will be selected for admission to our twenty-second annual summer program, which runs from July 1 to July 26, 2013.
+Approximately thirty high school students will be selected for admission to our twenty-fourth annual summer program, which runs from July 7 to August 1, 2014.
 Students will participate in instructional sessions, field trips, technology-based activities (including a Robotics Challenge), and workshops on careers in the mathematical sciences.
 Informal evening and recreational programs will also be provided.

 Click here to see a sample schedule and program notes.